Applying New Era Science Toward Overcoming Follicular Lymphoma

 It’s a simple concept.
-The details are complicated but it all boils down to the “street-smart” fact that genes, specifically the enzymes and proteins they code for, determine everything that happens in the human body.
+The details are complicated, but it all boils down to the “street-smart” fact that the expression level of our genes, specifically the enzymes and proteins that are produced, determines everything that happens in the human body.

 The National Cancer Institute states that cancer is a genetic disease.
 It is not an infection like the flu or AIDS.
 Malignant cells can be reduced in number by various treatments, but they cannot be completely eradicated.
 That’s because no treatment yet is able to correct genetic malfunctions (mutations + faulty epigenetic signaling) driving the cancer to begin with.
 The net result is that cancer remains incurable over the long term.

-Simply put, two types of genes drive the malignant process – tumor suppressor genes (the good guys) and oncogenes (the bad guys).
+Simply put, the expression level of two types of genes drive the malignant process – tumor suppressor genes (the good guys) and oncogenes (the bad guys).
 A sub-type of tumor suppressor gene called a DNA repair gene can actually correct harmful mutations in our DNA — a remarkable miracle about which most people have no idea.
 (Refer to the Follicular Lymphoma Flow Chart page).

 Tumor suppressor genes slow down the malignant process and can even cause it to reverse (the example in our case being natural regression of follicular lymphoma).
 On the other hand, oncogenes (a well-known example being Myc) can become overactive, promoting malignant growth, even transformation of follicular lymphoma.

 NOW comes the super connection.
-These tumor suppressor genes and oncogenes are regulated by what’s going on in our NORMAL cells as stated below:
+The expression level of tumor suppressor genes and oncogenes is regulated by what’s going on in our NORMAL cells as stated below:

 Definition of a Tumor Suppressor Gene